 Biological agents are essential to the soil decomposition process, each playing a distinct and critical role in breaking down organic matter and recycling nutrients to maintain soil health.
 Bacteria initiate decomposition by breaking down simple organic compounds and releasing essential nutrients like nitrogen and phosphorus.
 Fungi, particularly saprophytic species, target more complex materials, such as lignin and cellulose, using specialized enzymes to decompose plant cell walls.
 Through this, fungi not only release nutrients but also bind soil particles, enhancing soil structure.
 Actinomycetes, filamentous bacteria, contribute by breaking down resistant compounds like chitin, adding to stable organic matter, or humus, which enriches soil fertility.
 Earthworms are natural tillers; as they consume soil and organic material, their castings improve nutrient availability and soil structure, while their burrowing enhances aeration and water infiltration.
 Soil arthropods, including mites and beetles, fragment organic material, making it more accessible to microbial decomposers, and organisms like nematodes and protozoa regulate microbial populations, maintaining balance in the decomposition network.
 Even algae, though lesser-known players in decomposition, contribute by adding organic material to the soil and helping stabilize it against erosion, particularly in arid areas.
 Together, these organisms form a dynamic and interdependent community that drives the soil's decomposition processes, improving fertility, enhancing soil structure, and creating a supportive environment for plant growth and sustainability agriculture.

 Table 1.
-Different Types of microorganisms ivolved in soil decomposition
+Different Types of microorganisms involved in soil decomposition